therion23/sinhika/conffiles/README.md

 Then they should both show up in alsamixer.

-The mpd.conf output should look a bit like this:
+The mpd.conf output section should look a bit like this:

 ```
 audio_output {